Ctrl K

 The pid-component is an easily extensible web component that can be used to display PIDs, ORCiDs, and other identifiers in a user-friendly way.
 It is easily extensible to support other identifier types.

-Framework wrappers are available
+Framework wrappers are available for React, Vue, and Angular.

 The pid-component dynamically renders a component based on the value of the value property.
 Depending on the value, it decides which component to render, what priority to give it, and what props to pass to it.
 It also renders itself recursively for all its children when unfolded.
 You can set the maximum depth of recursion with the level-of-subcomponents property.
 By default, it is set to 1, which means that it will only render the first level of children, but not their children.
 You can prohibit unfolding of the component by setting the current-level-of-subcomponents to the same value as the level-of-subcomponents property.